JJRodriguezz/Artificial-Intelligence-Projects_Group5/README.md

-# Inteligencia Artificial - Grupo 5
+# Artificial Intelligence - Group 5
-## Semestre 2025-2
+## Semester 2025-2
-### Universidad EAFIT
+### EAFIT University

-### Descripción
+### Description

-Este repositorio contiene todos los proyectos y ejercicios desarrollados por el **Grupo 5** durante el curso de **Inteligencia Artificial** de los viernes, correspondiente al semestre **2025-2**.
+This repository contains all the projects and exercises developed by **Group 5** during the **Artificial Intelligence** course held on Fridays, corresponding to the **2025-2** semester.

-### Información del Grupo
+### Group Information

-- **Curso:** Introducción a la Inteligencia Artificial
+- **Course:** Introduction to Artificial Intelligence
-- **Grupo:** 5
+- **Group:** 5
-- **Horario:** Viernes 12-3
+- **Schedule:** Fridays 12-3
-- **Semestre:** 2025-2
+- **Semester:** 2025-2

-### Contenido
+### Content

-El repositorio incluye las implementaciones, análisis y documentación de todos los proyectos asignados durante el semestre, abarcando diferentes áreas y técnicas de la inteligencia artificial.
+The repository includes the implementations, analyses, and documentation of all projects assigned throughout the semester, covering different areas and techniques of artificial intelligence.

-### Integrantes del Grupo
+### Group Members

 - Isabella Idarraga
 - Juan Jose Rodriguez
 - Diego Andres Gonzalez

 ---

-*Desarrollado como parte del curso de Introducción a la Inteligencia Artificial - Grupo 5 - Semestre 2025-2*
+*Developed as part of the Introduction to Artificial Intelligence course - Group 5 - Semester 2025-2*